Ordered Reliability Bits Guessing Random Additive Noise Decoding: ORBGRAND

 A significant complexity reduction is, however, available if $J_{i-1}$ is divisible by $\beta_i$.
 In this case, $W_i$ must also be divisible by $\beta_i$ in order to have Eq. \eqref{eq:wi_cond} satisfied.
 This can be achieved by sweeping $W_i$ in steps of size $\beta_i$.
 Then the validation of a partial Hamming weight $w_i$ is straightforward, forsaking the need of Algorithm \ref{alg:phm}.
 The extra restriction on $J_{i-1}$ logically leads to a potential performance loss.
 As demonstrated by later simulations, the minor performance loss justifies the complexity reduction measure.

 Given parameters of the statistical model in Eq. \eqref{eq:relest_seg}, all the components necessary to create the full ORBGRAND algorithm have been described.
 The likelihood order of generated noise-effect sequences is governed by the increasing value of reliability weight.
-For each specified weight value $W$, Algorithm 2 (or its optimized version) is used to generate $\splitpattern_W$, the set of valid splitting patterns.
+For each specified weight value $W$, Algorithm \ref{alg:split} (or its optimized version) is used to generate $\splitpattern_W$, the set of valid splitting patterns.
 Each splitting pattern $W^m \in \splitpattern_W$ has its element (or partial reliability weight) $W_i$ assigned to the $i$-th segments.
 In each segment, Eq. \eqref{eq:wu_i} indicates that the Landslide algorithm can efficiently generate $\partintpartset_{W_i}$, the set of all possible partial noise-effect patterns, as defined in Eq. \eqref{eq:cartP}.
-Cartesian product over partial sequence sets, as shown in Eq. \eqref{eq:cartP}, is performed to create the set of noise-effect sequences for the current splitting pattern $W^m$.
-Finally, the union operation in Eq. \eqref{eq:cartP} forms $\fullintpartset_W$, the full set of noise-effect sequences for the reliability weight of $W$.
+The Cartesian product over partial sequence sets, as shown in Eq. \eqref{eq:cartP} is performed to create the set of noise-effect sequences for the current splitting pattern $W^m$.
+Finally, the union in Eq. \eqref{eq:cartP} forms $\fullintpartset_W$, the full set of noise-effect sequences for the reliability weight $W$.
 Parallel implementation can be achieved at several levels, such as jointly generating partial sequences for multiple segments, or concurrently generating noise-effect sequences for multiple splitting patterns.
-What remains now is determining the parameters in the piece-wise linear model.
+The complete procedure is presented in the flow-chart in Fig. \ref{fig:flow_char} with potential parallelisation points marked.
+What remains is to determine the parameters of the piece-wise linear model.